lahlfors/Reliability-in-Agentic-AI/README.md

 ## **Introduction: A Praxis-Oriented Approach to AI Safety**

 This repository contains the source code for the Financial Advisor Agent, a sample project built using Google's **Agent Development Kit (ADK)**.
-Its primary purpose extends beyond a simple demonstration of agentic capabilities; it serves as a live testbed for **"The Google AI Systems Safety Engineer: A Praxis-Oriented Professional Development Framework."**
+Its primary purpose extends beyond a simple demonstration of agentic capabilities; it serves as a live testbed for **"The AI Systems Safety Engineer: A Praxis-Oriented Professional Development Framework."**

 The core philosophy of this program is "praxis"—learning through applied mastery.
 This codebase is a **baseline system** designed to be systematically analyzed, hardened, and transformed into a verifiably safe agent.
 The goal is to engineering a defensible, auditable safety case against the novel risks introduced by autonomous AI.

-**Disclaimer:** This is not an officially supported Google product.
-This project is intended for educational and research purposes in the field of AI systems safety.
+**Disclaimer:** This project is intended for educational and research purposes in the field of AI systems safety.
 It is not intended for use in a production environment or for providing actual financial advice.

 ## **New Features: STPA Safety & Observability**